fsfe/forms/README.md

 ## Install

-It is not expected that you install the forms API code yourself, but if you choose to do so, you will be expected to install and run both the worker and web app.
-Both need access to a Redis.
-The web app takes care of the frontend API, whereas the worker is responsible for actually sending out emails.
+It is not expected that you install the forms API code yourself, but if you choose to do so, you will also need access to a Redis instance.

 To setup the environment: